Younus Shaikh: Background

 Shaikh studied Journalism in his free time and attained a diploma in Journalism from Islamabad.
 He was active in intellectual, literary and social circles and he regularly attended the meetings of the Halqa Arbab i Zoaq in Lahore and later in Rawalpindi and Islamabad.
 He was an active member of the Human Rights Commission of Pakistan in Islamabad.
 Shaikh attracted the attention of Islamic fundamentalists because he had protested against the abuse of loudspeakers from mosques which caused pain and discomfort to babies, children, and his clinic patients.
 He often spoke out against extremist Islamic mullahs and their atrocities; particularly against one of his Ahmadi medical friends whose clinics and houses in Burewala were burnt down.
 As a member of the Human Rights Commission of Pakistan, he wrote letters to President Musharraf and different newspapers about Islamic attacks on Ahmadis.
 He also campaigned for the human rights of women, of Hindus, Christians, and liberal, secular Muslims.
 He also spoke about 1971 civil war and crimes against Bengalis.
 He also expressed disquiet and exposed the horrors of the Pakistan Army atrocities in Bengal in 1971, and the role of Islamism, mosques, mullahs and Islamic fundamentalists belonging to Jamaat-e-Islami and its students wing Islami Jamiiat Tulaba, and Al-Shamas, Al-Badar the Islamic extremists in Bengal mass murders.
 In response rumors were spread against him to put doubt about his mental balance: as for example, that he might be the son of the female Prime Minister of Pakistan's enemy country, India; that he might be an apostate and Ahmadi and so worthy of punishment and death.
 Among other activities he founded an organization The Enlightenment active for literacy, an organization associated with the International Humanist and Ethical Union, in 1990.

 Alleged blasphemy

 Shaikh's blasphemy was alleged to have occurred at a lecture he gave on 2 October 2000 at Capital Medical College.
 The accusation was that he was an Ahmadi and talked about Islam and recited the Quran.
-That, during the lecture, Shaikh talked about Prophet Muhammad which was not allowed to Ahmadis.
+That, during the lecture, Shaikh talked about Muhammad in a way Ahmadis are forbidden to.

 Shaikh denied that this lecture even took place, and denied that he had said what was alleged.
 In a letter to Babu Gogineni of the IHEU, Shaikh offered an explanation of why a charge was made against him; he claimed (albeit without corroborating evidence against the people he accused):